Skip to content

 This data can be submitted quickly and easily using the PMLL Portal.
 Once you have created an account, there is a dedicated data submission page where you can input all the information PMLL needs about what you are using.

-Applying for a licence
+Applying for the licence

 The licence will automatically renew on 31st March each year and your music service will receive an invoice.
-If you already hold a license, you do not need to re-submit the application form unless it is to notify us that your payment tier or contact email has changed.
+If you already hold a licence, you do not need to re-submit the application form unless it is to notify us that your payment tier or contact email has changed.

 If you wish to cancel your licence, Music Mark will require written confirmation by 1st March.
 In case of licence cancellation, all copies and arrangements made under the licence must be destroyed.